 In addition to my role as Professor in the Department of Communication, I served as the Interim Virtual World Manager for the University of the Pacific during the several years that the university was experimenting with a campus replica in Second Life.
-I continue to be active in educational applications of virtual worlds and collaborate and rent virtual land to fellow educators working in Second Life as an immersive environment for learning the Irish language.
+I continue to be active in educational applications of virtual worlds and currently workin on a recreation of an Irish village in Second Life as an immersive environment for learning the Irish language.

 I have a longstanding interest in Native American languages which relates to my background in linguistics.
 At present I am working on the Comanche language in the role of scholar, advanced student and teacher.
 Recent restoration efforts by the Comanche people ignore the extensive work done by linguists on the language from the 1950s through the 1980s and focus on teaching words rather than the grammar of the language.
 My Learn Comanche project is an atempt to "translate" the scholarly work of the linguists in helping Comanches and others who want to speak the language to form grammatically correct utterances in this historically important language as well as to more accurately learn the sounds of the language.